wricked520/3d-face-restruction-DFIN/README.md

 python benchmark.py
 ```
 ## Training
-To train our PFRRNetwith wpdc, wpdc68 and graph_structure Loss, use
+To train our DFIN with wpdc, wpdc68 and graph_structure Loss, use
 ```
 cd training
 bash train_dfin.sh